Last updated: February 2023

 How do you heat hot water in an all-electric house?

 If you’re using electric radiators throughout your property, you might be wondering how to heat your water.
 A lot of homes with electric heating make use of immersion heaters to provide them with the hot water they need, which may or may not be augmented by a solar water heating system.
-A bank of solar thermal tubes is a brilliantly efficient way to enjoy free heated water throughout a large part of the year, however, due to their size and cost, they may not be a viable option for every property.
+A bank of solar thermal tubes is an efficient way to enjoy free heated water throughout a large part of the year.
+However, due to their size and cost, they may not be a viable option for every property.

 We have all the heating options you could ever need to match up with your renewable energy.
-From high-heat retention ceramic radiators like the iQ Ceramic, to ultra-modern designer electric radiators such as the Ecostrad Allora.
+Whether you’re looking for a towel rail, infrared panel or patio heater, we have the ultimate range at the best price.
 A lot of our products also support smart WiFi control to help you intelligently manage your consumption, so shop with us today and let us help you on the way to low carbon living!